vapor-ware/synse-server/docs/source/user/configuration.rst

 Configuration
 =============
 Synse Server tries to be flexible and easy to configure.
-Synse Server does not require any configurations to run successfully, hence it can be run right out of the box.
-Many of the configuration options have sane default values.
-There are a number of configuration options which are described below.
+Its default configurations allow it to run right out of the box.
+There are a number of configuration option which are described below.

-Synse Server can be configured a number of ways.
-It has three sources of configuration
+Synse Server has three sources of configuration:

 1. Built-in defaults
-2. User defined config YAMLs
+2. User defined config (via YAML file)
 3. Environment variables

 In the list above, each configuration mode takes precedence over the option above it.